angielynna/minesweeper/README.md

 - Randomly generates a random number of minefields with a random bounds (between [1-100]).
 - Randomly generates a spawn rate at which bombs are placed and places the bombs accordingly.
 - Outputs as the file generated.txt

+#### Future development plans:

+- Implement a GUI to run a real time Minesweeper game